Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Privacy of

 \Cref{sec:experiments} discusses the fact that \zhou's performance is very low across all datasets.
 This is largely a result of the mismatch between the algorithm's design and its use on datasets with unequal group sizes.
 Imbalanced groups are a natural phenomenon, as \eg it is expected that a small proportion of the population commits bank fraud, even though high accuracy on this group is actually very important.

-We can see the problem in more detail if we turn to the the CelebA dataset, which has four groups, ranging in size from $1387$ to $22880$ images.
+We can see the problem in more detail if we turn to the the CelebA dataset, which has four groups, ranging in size from $1387$ to $71629$ images.
 For all methods, we used a consistent batch size $b=256$ (and also tried a smaller $b=36$ specifically for \zhou to help address this problem), giving a sampling rate $\gamma_\text{min} = 256/1387=0.186$ for the minority group.
+On the other hand \DPSGD would use the full dataset size, over $162,000$, as the denominator, which leads to a significantly smaller sampling rate and thus better privacy protection.
 The noise multiplier $\sigma/\xi$ is automatically calculated, like in Opacus \citep{yousefpourOpacusUserFriendlyDifferential2022}, to give an $\epsilon=1$ guarantee for all groups.
 The result, $\sigma/\xi =570$, (respectively $\sigma/\xi =214$ for $b=36$), is over $100$ (resp. $40$) times higher than the noise multiplier for DPSGD, $5.08$, or that for our method and \zhouprop, $5.59$.
 This is extremely high, and has a severely negative effect on the training process.

 One approach to fix this is \zhouprop, which shows much better results in experiments (\cref{sec:experiments}), but has the highest sampling variance of all methods (\cref{thm:sampling-variances}).